 What is the best hope for Haiti?

-The best hope for Haiti is a relief effort based on creating holistic, transformative change.
-This approach is intended to give Haitians a hand up rather than a handout.
-Efforts of this kind have proven most effective, in part because they allow poor families to lift themselves out of the cycle of poverty.
+The best hope for Haiti is provided by the Church’s commitment to holistic, transformative change — an approach that addresses both material and spiritual needs.
+This strategy also encourages greater self-sufficiency and restores the dignity of those being helped.
+Efforts of this kind have proven most effective, in part because they allow struggling families to lift themselves out of the cycle of poverty.
 This is an empowering process that builds confidence, encourages self-reliance and restores hope.

 On January 12, 2010, a magnitude 7.0 earthquake hit Haiti near Léogâne, about 16 miles west of the capital, Port-au-Prince.
-With 250,000 lives lost and approximately 3 million people affected, this quake was the most devastating natural disaster ever experienced in the country.
-Ten years later, the effects are still being felt.
+With at least 220,000 lives lost and approximately 1.5 million left homeless, this quake was the most devastating natural disaster ever experienced in the country.
+Ten years later, its effects are still being felt.